 Alaska Do Not Resuscitate (DNR) Form

 An Alaska do not resuscitate form lets medical professionals know that a patient does not want to receive CPR should they stop breathing or have no pulse.
-The patient can also specify treatment preferences, additional medical orders, and medically-assisted nutrition options.
-By signing this form, the patient is enrolling in Comfort One, and they should carry this form in their wallet, or wear a bracelet or necklace, so health care services can identify their status.
+This form, referred to as a Physician Orders for Life-Sustaining Treatment, can also be used to specify treatment preferences, additional medical orders, and medically-assisted nutrition options.

 An Alaska do not resuscitate form lets medical professionals know that a patient does not want to receive CPR should they stop breathing or have no pulse.
-The patient can also specify treatment preferences, additional medical orders, and medically-assisted nutrition options.
-By signing this form, the patient is enrolling in Comfort One, and they should carry this form in their wallet, or wear a bracelet or necklace, so health care services can identify their status.
+This form, referred to as a Physician Orders for Life-Sustaining Treatment, can also be used to specify treatment preferences, additional medical orders, and medically-assisted nutrition options.

 1. Home »